iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 ## Preparation

-> We have tested our tutorials and examples with Python 3.
+> We have tested our tutorials and examples with Python 3.7.
 We don't recommend
-> using earlier versions.
+> using earlier or later versions.

 You'll need [Git](https://git-scm.com/) to run the commands in this tutorial.
 Also, if DVC is not installed, please follow these [instructions](/doc/install)